 Plant saucer choices

-There are many choices for saucers other than the normal plastic, unattractive ones.
-I use small plates, ashtrays from antique stores or thrift shops, or anything that catches my eye that could work.
-The Salvation Army and Goodwill stores, as well as garage sales, are great places to find appropriate water holders.
+There are many choices for saucers other than the normal unattractive, plastic ones.
+I use small plates, ashtrays from thrift shops, or anything that catches my eye that will work.
+Great places to find plant saucers include second hand stores and garage sales.

 Find something different

 But, if I can find more attractive ones, I will definitely use them.
 I love to look through the knick-knacks at the local second hand store and garage sales to find “saucers” for my plants.

 The pictures below are ashtrays, furniture leg holders, candle holders, and other small bowls and plates.
 What I like about glass is that water is not getting through it.
 No ruined furniture or doilies.

 Here are some pictures of them in use.

 What are you using for saucers?
 Do you have damaged furniture from your plants?
 Do you use the common saucers or do you look for the unusual?
 Let me know in the comments.